FAQ

 • Once the filament is inserted into the hair follicle, you will feel a quick pulse of heat when the current is applied.
 Most would not describe the feeling as pleasant, but some folks can tolerate it more than others.
 We will work together to find the most effective treatment setting within your comfort level.

 The treatment will be more comfortable if you are well hydrated, well moisturized, well rested and well fed.
-Numbing creams, like Lovely or Zensa, can also make the treatment more tolerable.
+Numbing creams can also make the treatment more tolerable.

 • When electrologists use the word ‘modality,’ we are referring to the specific method or type of electrical current used to destroy the hair follicle.
 Galvanic electrolysis, invented in 1875, uses direct current (DC) to create a chemical reaction that destroys the hair follicle.
 Thermolysis (AKA short-wave, RF, HF), invented in 1923, uses alternating current (AC) to kill the hair follicle with heat.
 Blend is the best of both worlds, combining DC and AC current.
 Flash is fast thermolysis, using high intensity heat in under .5 seconds.